Coy-Z/Coy-Z.github.io/articles/matrixcalc.md

 Again, we make the obvious generalisation and define the Frobenius Norm (also known as the 2-norm) as,

 $$|A| = \sqrt{\langle A, A \rangle} = \sqrt{\mathrm{tr}(A^TA)} = \sqrt{A_{ij}^2}.$$

+A vector space with a defined norm is formally known as a **Banal** space.
+Note, in our chosen definition, the two spaces come together, but this is not generally true.
+Therefore, it is important to make the distinction here.